 Before you even begin loading shirts onto a press, you need to set up your space.
 Have a table or a cart right next to you at the press to hold the stack of shirts you plan to print.
 Whether you lay the shirts tag side up or face down on the table is completely up to you.
 The process for both is similar.
 Try out both to see which works best with your methods.

 THE CENTER CREASE

-You have probably noticed when you pull out a box of shirts, they all have what appears to be a center crease line down the shirt.
+You have probably noticed when you pull out a box of shirts, the shirts have what appears to be a center crease line down the shirt.
 This is NOT a center line, but it does work as a starting point.
-Just don’t make the mistake of using it as a true center of the shirts you load onto your platen.
+Just don’t make the mistake of using it as a true center of the shirts when you load onto your platen.

-How you will see in the video below, Jeffrey recommends the rocking motion to load a shirt.
-To do this, you pick up the shirt from the bottom, making the fabric tight between your hands.
+One of the more popular methods is the rocking motion to load a shirt.
+Pick up the shirt from the bottom and place the fingers on the side-seams,, making the fabric tight between your hands.
 Then you rock the shirt forward onto the platen.
 As you rock back, pull your hands with your body and tug on the shoulder seams to center your shirt.

-Although the process of loading a shirt is the same for automatic presses and manual press, the peddle feature an auto is where you get the speed.
-The automatic press the peddle feature works as a pause int he motion of the press.
-Allowing you to load a shirt.
-Once you have the rocking motion down for loading, you incorporate the peddle.
+Although the process of loading a shirt is the same for automatic presses and manual presses, the pedal feature on an auto increases speed.
+The pedal pauses the press to allow you to load a shirt.
+Once you have the rocking motion down for loading, you incorporate the pedal.
 As you begin the rocking forward motion with the shirt, press your foot down on the peddle pausing the press.
 Rocking back you lift your foot to allow the arms to swing you the next open platen.